 - Data on the company for which a person works

-Data obtained through other companies, public authorities or publicly available sources, such as:
+Data obtained from other companies, authorities, or publicly available sources, such as

-- Contact data (name, company, postal addresses, email addresses, telephone numbers, publicly accessible data as can be seen in the commercial register) from credit agencies that are used within the legal framework for an advertising approach
+- Contact data (name, company, postal addresses, e-mail addresses, telephone numbers, publicly accessible data as shown in the commercial register) of credit agencies, which are used within the legal framework for advertising purposes

-- Data from banks or insurance companies in connection with the fulfilment of a legal or contractual obligation
+- Data held by banks or insurance companies in connection with the fulfilment of a legal or contractual obligation

 - References from previous employers or business partners